rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/1-2-tree-to-set-of-sets.md

 The inner set of a node is the union of the outer sets of its child nodes.
-Because of that, the defining node is the only node that remains after subtracting the inner set of a node from its the outer set.
+Because of that, the defining node is the only node that remains after subtracting the inner set of a node from its outer set.

 **CLARIFICATION**
-The outer set of a node is unique to a node.
-No other node has the exact same outer set.
-(=> #P == #V)

-(1) If node `n1` is an ancestor of `n2`, then `n1`'s outer set contains `n1`,
-but `n2`'s outer set does not.
-The outer sets of both nodes are different.

-(2) If the outer sets of two nodes are disjoint, then the outer sets of both nodes have no nodes in common.
-That is, the outer sets of two unrelated nodes are different.

-Note that this is also a consequence of each outer set having its defining node as its only CE.
-Which is, because any CSS is disjoint to any other CSS.

-**CLARIFICATION**
-The **set of outer sets** of a node tree is **a strict hierarchy of sets**.
+The **set of outer sets** of a node tree is a **strict hierarchy of sets**.

 **Memory hook**
 Take a piece of paper and use it to draw a rooted node tree.
-Next, draw a border around that node tree.
-Then, draw a border around each subtree such that no border crosses another border.
+Then, draw a border around that node tree.
+After that, draw a border around each subtree such that no border crosses another border.
 When done, the set of borders represents the tree's hierarchy of outer sets H1.

 <!-- ======================================================================= -->
 ## The set of inner sets

-Note that no inner set will contain the root node.
+Note that the root node of a tree is not an element of any inner set.

 Note that all inner sets of leaf nodes are empty `{}` and that: (a) the empty set is disjoint to any other set - (b) the empty set is a subset to any other set - (c) the empty set is a strict subset to any non-empty set - (d) the empty set is not a strict subset to itself.

 **CLARIFICATION**
 The inner sets of a leaf nodes are empty.